Publication Ethics and Publication Malpractice Statement

 Expression of Concern

-Where ethical allegations have been made and we are not able to come to a decision quickly, the editorial office will issue an expression of concern to let the authors know that the investigation is still going on.
-If the editorial committee is unable to come to a conclusion because of lack of information, the EOI will be issued and will appear on the online version.
+Where ethical allegations have been made and we are not able to come to a decision quickly, the editorial office will issue an Expression of Concern (EOC) to let the authors know that the investigation is still going on.
+If the editorial committee is unable to come to a conclusion because of lack of information, the EOC will be issued and appear on the online version.

 The Usage of AI Tools